kylophone/SoxJSONStatStats/README.md

 stat
 ====

 Personal fork of the stat effect in <a href = "http://sox.sourceforge.net/"> SOX</a>.
 Provides an additional option for JSON output.
-If you're tired of parsing the output of SOX and rather use JSON, compile sox with this version of stat.c.
+If you're tired of parsing the output of SOX and would rather use JSON, compile sox with this version of stat.c.
 To use, just add a '-json' flag after you call stat, like this:

 ```bash
 $ sox somefile.wav -n stat -json